 How to Log In To Your Chase Ink Business PreferredSM Account

 Log in to your Chase Ink Business PreferredSM account by providing your user ID and password.
 You can also contact customer service from the number on the back of your card.

 Chase offers five other business credit cards, all of which offer rewards.
 Some cards are partner cards that reward you for airline travel expenses.
 The others offer points or cash back on all purchases.
 You should consider another Chase business credit card if you don’t travel frequently or have spending needs more in line with the other cards’ rewards programs.

-The other small business credit cards offered by Chase are:
+The other Chase business credit cards are: